atharvakrprasad2007-droid/Scholar-Sidekick/README.md

 - **Load more**: each section has a "Show more" button that re-queries the backend with the titles already shown excluded, so you get a fresh batch instead of repeats.

-## Extending it further (if you have time left)
+## Extending it further (Scalability)

 - Cache results in-memory so re-running the same topic is instant
-- Add a "save to reading list" button that persists via `chrome.storage`
+- Adding a "save to reading list" button that persists via `chrome.storage`
-- Swap Google Books for Open Library if you want fuller metadata
+- Swapping Google Books for Open Library if you want fuller metadata
 - Add arXiv as a source for very recent preprints (free API, no key needed)
+- Collaborating with API agents like **Claude** and **Gemini** for making API credits or tokens available to consumers at discounted prices

+## Revenue Model
+- 1. Freemium with search caps (the standard starting model)

+Free tier: e.g. 10 searches/month — enough to try it, not enough for a whole semester Paid tier: ~$4-8/month for unlimited searches, priced below Elicit/Consensus since you're targeting students on a budget, not funded researchers

+2. Institutional/B2B — probably the stronger path

+Sell to a university library, writing center, or a specific department (not individual students) as a bundled tool: "give every student in this course access"
+One deal = hundreds of users at once, and universities already have budget lines for exactly this kind of tool (compare: library database subscriptions, Grammarly for Education, etc.)
+Pricing here is typically an annual site license, not per-user — much more predictable revenue than chasing individual signups

+3. Affiliate/referral on the books results

+When a textbook is recommended, link through Amazon Associates or a similar program — small commission, doesn't cost the student anything extra, and you already have book recommendations built in